VeewoGames/NA2Announcements/announcements/25.3.13/en.md

 * Over 70 Magic Artifacts
 * Over 70 Relics
 * 5 Levels
-### **Test Notes**
+### NOTES

 * This test will last for 7 days and will close on March 27.
-* Peripheral systems will not be open during this test, and no data will be retained.
+* Peripheral Progression Systems will not be open during this test, and no data will be retained.
-* Only single-player mode is available in this test; multiplayer functionality is temporarily unavailable.
+* Only single-player mode is available in this test; multiplayer mode is temporarily unavailable.
+### **REPORTING**

-* When encountering a bug, press **[F3]** to submit it and help us optimize the game.
+* When encountering a bug, press **F3** to submit it and help us optimize the game.
-* Any feedback on your experience (including but not limited to gameplay suggestions/control experience/art evaluation) can be submitted via **[F4]**.
-Every feedback and suggestion you submit will become the cornerstone of the official version.

-Now, please grip your weapon, adjust the resonance frequency of your cybernetic body, and let the neon of the abyss flicker anew because of you.
+* Submit feedback (combat flow/gameplay suggestions/weapon controls/etc.) via **F4**.
+Every report shapes the final build.

+Arm yourself.
+Synchronize neural interfaces.

+**Make the Abyss burn neon with your legacy.**

 Veewo Games